Counterfeit money: History

 States have used counterfeiting as an element of warfare.
 The idea involves overflowing an enemy economy with fake money so that the real value of the money plummets.
 During the Seven Years' War of 1756 to 1763, Prussia disrupted the economy of the Polish–Lithuanian Commonwealth (ruled by King Augustus III, simultaneously Elector of Saxony) by minting counterfeit Polish coins.

 Great Britain used counterfeit money during the American Revolutionary War of 1775 to 1783 to reduce the value of the Continental Dollar.
-The counterfeiters for the British became known as "shovers", presumably for the ability to "shove" the fake currency into circulation.
+The counterfeiters working for the British became known as "shovers", presumably for the ability to "shove" the fake currency into circulation.
 Two of the most well-known shovers for the British during the Revolutionary War were David Farnsworth and John Blair.
 They were caught with 10,000 dollars in counterfeits when arrested.
 George Washington took a personal interest in their case and even called for them to be tortured to discover further information.
 They were eventually hanged for their crimes.

+During the French Revolution, counterfeiting assignats (the currency France issued backed by confiscated Church lands) became a major effort by Britain.
+In an effort managed by William Playfair under the sponsorship of Secretary at War William Windham and Secretary of War Henry Dundas, the British produced paper for counterfeiting at Haughton Castle and several other mills.
+Although questioned as a rumor for many years, the British operation was confirmed in the 1990s when Northumberland antiquarians discovered paper molds with the French watermark at Haughton Castle.
+A mold with the watermark of Playfair's Original Security Bank was found nearby, confirming his role in the operation.

 During the American Civil War, private interests on the Union side heavily counterfeited the Confederate States dollar, often without the sanction of the Union government in Washington.
 The Confederacy's access to modern printing technology was limited, while many Northern-made imitations were printed on high-quality banknote paper procured through extra-legal means.
 As a result, counterfeit Southern notes were often equal or even superior in quality compared to genuine Confederate money.

 In 1834, counterfeit copper coins manufactured in the United States were seized from several ships with American flags in Brazil.
 The practice appeared to end after.